mcosovic/JuliaGrid.jl/docs/src/manual/measurementModel.md

 addAmmeter!(system, device; to = "Branch 1", magnitude = 0.9, variance = 1e-1, noise = false)
 ```

-In this scenario, we have established one ammeter to measure the branch current magnitude at the "from" bus end of `Branch 1`, as indicated by the use of the `from` keyword.
-Similarly, we have added an ammeter to measure the branch current magnitude at the "to" bus end of the branch by utilizing the `to` keyword.
+In this scenario, we have established one ammeter to measure the branch current magnitude at the from-bus end of `Branch 1`, as indicated by the use of the `from` keyword.
+Similarly, we have added an ammeter to measure the branch current magnitude at the to-bus end of the branch by utilizing the `to` keyword.

 The first ammeter's measurement value is created by adding white Gaussian noise with the `variance` to the `magnitude` value.
 In contrast, for the second ammeter, we assume that we already know the measurement value, defined by the `magnitude`.
 This is achieved by setting `noise = false`.
 These actions yield the following results:
 ```@repl addAmmeter